Sensitivity of top-of-the-mountain fluorescence telescope system for astrophysical neutrino flux above 10 PeV: Tau neutrino detection through the UEAS fluorescence signal

 Substituting into Eq. \ref{eq:grasp} one finds

-Higher energy UEAS could be observed from larger distances.
-The amount of fluorescence light generated by the shower is approximately proportional to the primary tau lepton energy.
-This implies that the distance to the observable showers scales as $D(E)\propto E$ in the case of a telescope overlooking a valley, unless the distance gets larger than the distance of scattering of UV light in the air (about 20 km).
-Thus, the grasp $G$ could remain a rising function of $E$ if the orientation of the telescope is suitably chosen (not limited by the boundaries of a valley, or a mountain, not by the attenuation of the UV light).
+This dependence for fixed $D_{eff}$ is shown by the blue dotted lines in Fig. \ref{fig:aeff}.
+The amount of fluorescence and scattered Cherenkov light generated by the shower is scaling with the the primary tau lepton energy, so that higher energy UEAS could be observed from larger distances.
+In this way, the aperture ${\cal A}$ remains a rising function of $E$ even above $10^{17}$~eV, if the orientation of the telescope is suitably chosen (not limited by the boundaries of a valley, or a mountain, not by the attenuation of the UV light).

-Fig. \ref{fig:aeff} shows a comparison of numerically calculated energy dependence of the grasp for a system of $D_{tel}=1.25$~m and $D_{tel}=2.5$~m aperture area telescopes detecting UEAS in a $360^\circ$ long strip below the elevation angle $\theta=-3^\circ$ under the Earth horizon from an altitude $H=2$~km (i.e. up to the distance 38 km), starting from the distance 2 km.
-One could notice that larger telescope size provides proportionally larger grasp, because the UEAS are detectable at larger distances.
+Convolving the aperture ${\cal A}(E)$ with the spectrum of the neutrino signal $dN_\nu/dEdt$ one could find the signal statistics expected for a given exposure time $T_{exp}$:

+The sensitivity of the top-of-the-mountain telescope system for neutrino detection is determined by the minimal signal statistics $N_\nu$ required for significant detection of the neutrino signal.